Building record 1081400000 - THE NEW INN, HIGH STREET

 Summary

-Sixteenth to seventeenth century timber-framed inn, known as The New Inn, now a house
+Sixteenth to seventeenth century building.
+Rubblestone ground floor, gables and left end, remainder of timber frame with brick infill.
+Known as The New Inn, now a house

 Protected Status/Designation